Home

 Welcome to the AIDS Activist History Project website!

-Now, we invite you to discover more about the history of AIDS activism.
-We invite you to to read the interview transcripts, watch the videos, and check out our (ever-growing collection) of ephemera.
-You can visit our interview, ephemera, feature, and memorial pages.
+We invite you to discover more about the history of AIDS activism.
+Read the interview transcripts, watch the videos, and check out our (ever-growing collection) of ephemera.
+Please visit our interviewephemera, feature, and memorial pages for more.

 About the project